A blast from the past!

 There were thimbleberries and wild strawberries, both void of fruit.
 The pussypaws that grew in the sun were the largest that I’ve seen.

-The trail led through an aspen grove where I counted 44 saplings, their leaves quivering in the wind (no good photos).
+The trail led through an aspen grove where I counted 44 saplings, their leaves quivering in the wind.
 Again, fire benefits these trees by opening up the landscape and allowing the sun to help them flourish.
 Here, I passed a single day-hiker and four backpackers heading towards White Wolf.

 After a short while I came upon the boulder-strewn side of Harden Lake.
 The closer I got to the lake, the muddier the area became.
 Stopping to look around, I saw a woman sitting nearby.

 There was no official trail around the lake, so I rock hopped to keep out of the mud and tried not to step on the tiny flowers growing in the sludge.
 I found a shady spot and sat listening to the wind blowing through the trees on the opposite shore before feeling its refreshing breeze.
 Across the lake the woman got up and left.
 I had the place to myself!

 I heard the caw of birds, looked up and counted one…two…three crows fly overhead.
 They proved not to be crows but big, sooty ravens raising a ruckus with each other.
 They flew across the lake into the trees and back, croaking the whole way, and then they vanished.
 It was quiet again.

 A splash in the water like someone doing a belly flop startled me.
 I scanned the lake concerned that it was a bear since I saw big paw prints on the shore.
 Alas, I smiled to myself when I realized it was a dozen well-camouflaged ducklings and their parents entering the water.
 I heard a loud quack from one in the bunch and then it was quiet again.